dy1z/docs/content/docs/examples/amp4email.md

 }
 ```

-However, you might need to turn it off _only_ for AMP templates.
+However, you might want to turn it off _only_ for AMP templates.

-You can do this with a build environment:
+You can do this with a custom build environment:

+1. Create a folder at `src/templates/amp` and only keep ⚡4email templates here.
-1. Create `config.amp.js`:
+2. Create `config.amp.js`:

   ```js
   module.exports = {